ShakedKelman/team-task-managment/README.md

 ## Instructions for using the Backend Code

-1. create database company (i used MariaDB)- CREATE DATABASE company;
+1. create database called company (i used MariaDB)- CREATE DATABASE company;
 2. run the SQL scripts to create tables by order (the functions are in comments in initialDB.ts) 3.check appConfig.ts for mysql user and password
 4. run localhost on port 4000 (http://localhost:4000/api/v1/ examp)